tareksalem/liven/README.md

 4. Uses Javascript Es6 code syntax and class concept Uses Javascript Proxy for real time dom updates
 5. Solid Routing System
-6. Dom Updating without emitting any functions to change the DOM
+6. Dom Updating without emitting any events to change the DOM
 7. Isolated components and Data Model for every component
 8. Writing isolated HTML component and JS component or writing them together in the same file
 9. Shadow DOM based
+10. New way in form submission and handling form data
+11. less memory usage and high performance
+# Comparison with other frameworks

 **content**
   - [Installing](#installing)